LUCAS – International Festival for Young Film Lovers

 Dr. Ursula Vossen

-Dr. Ursula Vossen has long-standing experience as a producer for television and film as well as in film promotion.
+Dr. Ursula Vossen has many years of experience as a producer for television and film as well as in film promotion.
 She is the author of numerous books and articles on film studies.